numworks/epsilon/external_apps/README.md

 ## License

-These sample apps are distributed under the terms of the BSD License.
+These apps are distributed under the terms of the BSD License.
 See LICENSE for details.

 ## Trademarks